ndd21/PHYS281/docs/demo-vs-code.md

 ## Installing VS Code

-To install VS Code:
+If you have followed the [Anaconda guide](../demo-anaconda/index.html), and installed the full Anaconda installation, it includes VS Code.
+This can be accessed and launched via the [Anaconda Navigator](../demo-anaconda/index.html#anaconda-navigator).

- * go to https://code.visualstudio.com/download in your web browser (or just Google "VS Code download");
+Alternatively, VS Code can be installed independently of Anaconda.
+Firstly, go to [https://code.visualstudio.com/download](https://code.visualstudio.com/download) in your web browser (or just Google "VS Code download").
+Click the appropriate large blue button to download the installer file for your operating system.

- * click the appropriate large blue button to download the installer file for your operating system;
+=== "Windows 10"
     * Windows: click on the Downloaded installer file (named something like `VSCodeUserSetup-x64-1.46.1.exe` where `1.46.1` was the current version at the time of writing, but this may have increased);
     * Windows: accept the license agreement and click "Next";
     * Windows: leave the default install location unchanged (unless you want to change things and know what you are doing) and click "Next";
     * Windows: leave the default "Start Menu Folder" name unchanged and click "Next";
     * Windows: for "Select Additional Tasks" leave the tick boxes unchanged (the "Add to PATH" box should be ticked by default) and click "Next";
     * Windows: click "Install";
     * Windows: click "Finish" and VS Code should launch.

 If writing Python code you should install the "Python" extension for VS Code: